 I taught English in three comprehensive schools in Cheshire and I was Deputy Head and English teacher at Maharishi School in Skelmersdale, where my students were renowned for winning creative writing competitions, including the Foyle Young Poets of the Year Awards, WH Smith Young Writers and Young Poets on the Underground etc. As a result, I was commissioned to write Jumpstart Poetry in the Secondary School (Poetry Society, 1999; 2004) during my time as Poetry Society poet-in-residence.
 I’ve broadcast on BBC Radio 4 and the BBC World Service, and my teaching has been the subject of feature articles in the Guardian and the Times Educational Supplement.

 I played a leading part in several Poetry Society educational initiatives and have spoken at conferences, including UKLA, Writing Together and NATE.
 I have been Guest Poet for the Times Educational Supplement, a committee member of the National Association of Writers in Education, and a member of the Poetry Book Society board of directors.
 I have led courses and workshops for many organisations including the Arvon Foundation, the Poetry Society, Ty Newydd, Moniack Mhor, the British Council, the Poetry School, universities and schools in the UK and abroad.
-I’m currently Royal Literary Fund Fellow at Aston University.
+I am a former Royal Literary Fund Fellow at Aston University.

 In addition to Jumpstart I have published on teaching creative writing in the TES and other journals, and have contributed to books on teaching poetry, most recently Making Poetry Happen: Transforming the Poetry Classroom (Bloomsbury, 2015).
 My poetics, ‘Flying’ is collected in Troubles Swapped for Something Fresh: Manifestos and Unmanifestos (Salt, 2009).
 I’ve published criticism and reviews, particularly in the North.